Misfits-Rebels-Outcasts/ShaderMuse/gallery/README.md

 #  Shaders Gallery - Testing In Progress

 Please feel free to share your pipeline design here.
-If you need an overview of what a Digital Compositing Pipeline is, check out the [TLDR section here](https://github.com/Misfits-Rebels-Outcasts/Nodef).
+If you need get a quick overview of the grammar of a Pipeline used below, check out the [TLDR section of Open Digital Compositing Pipline here](https://github.com/Misfits-Rebels-Outcasts/Nodef).

 #### Lake Noise
 <img src=Lake.gif width="30%" height="30%">